Philadelphia Independent Film Festival

 Philadelphia Independent Film Festival is an annual film festival which takes place in Philadelphia, Pennsylvania, United States.
 The festival was created in 2007 by the Media Bureau, Inc. and has been programmed by the #undergroundfilmforum #uff since its inception.
 The festival Director is Benjamin F. Barnett.
 The Philadelphia Independent Film Festival accepts global submissions.

+History

 The first festival was held in 2008 and screened 151 films and videos.
 The second festival was held in 2009.